Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

     **Chalice of Life.** Whenever you cast a spell using a spell slot that restores hit points to a creature, you or another creature within 30 feet of you can regain hit points equal to 1d8 + your Wisdom modifier.
 (2d8 at 10th-level)

-    **Rejuvinating Bolt.** When you hit a creature with Cosmic Flare you can choose to restore hit points to that creature instead of damaging it.
-The restored hit points is equal to your half of your Cosmic Flare damage.
+    **Rejuvinating Bolt.** When you hit a creature with [Cosmic Flare] you can choose to restore hit points to that creature instead of damaging it.
+The restored hit points is equal to your half of your spell's damage.

 === "**Dragon**"

     *A constellation of a wise dragon appears on you.*

-    **Wise.** When you make an Intelligence or a Wisdom check or a Constitution saving throw to maintain concentration on a spell, you can treat a roll of 9 or lower on the d20 as a 10.
+    **Wise.** When you make an Intelligence or a Wisdom check or a Concentration Check, you can treat a roll of 9 or lower on the d20 as a 10.
 At 10th-level, you have a flying speed of 20 feet and can hover.

     **Repelling.** When you hit a creature that is no more that one size larger than you with Cosmic Flare, you can push the creature up to 5 feet away from you in a straight line.